-The presence of an inversion during spray application can lead to long-distance spray drift.
-To detect and report inversions, specialised Profiling Automatic Weather Stations capable of monitoring the profile of temperature and wind are required.
+The presence of a hazardous inversion during spray application can lead to long-distance spray drift.
+To detect and report hazardous inversions, specialised Profiling Automatic Weather Stations are required.

 Pesticide can move considerable distances from the site of application.
 The extensive visual damage to viticultural and horticultural crops and residential garden plants is evidence of a larger problem of residues in fresh produce, wine and meat.
 There is also the risk of pesticide contamination of rainwater, with many regional households reliant solely on rainwater for drinking and other domestic uses.
 Estimates of the potential loss in value from spray drift were in the order of $180M per annum in the Mid North region of SA alone.

 It is the responsibility of spray applicators to maintain records and determine that sprays will be applied in accordance to the label.
 Spray applicators must read the product label prior to application.
 It is an offence under the SA Agricultural and Veterinary Products (Control of Use) Act 2002 to contravene a mandatory instruction on the approved label of a registered agricultural chemical product.
-However, until now, spray applicators were unable to access reliable information about spray inversion and sea breeze conditions and therefore may have unwittingly been responsible for off-target contamination because of the inappropriate weather conditions.
+However, until now, spray applicators were unable to access reliable information about hazardous inversion and therefore may have unwittingly been responsible for off-target contamination because of the inappropriate weather conditions.